UPDATES AND FIXES

 Tempos from 60 to 150 BPM are provided in 10 BPM increments, each having 1 and 2 bar durations, and 120 BPM has additional files of 4 and bars plus a 16th note sync file.
 This set of files is in no way intended to be comprehensive, but as a starting point for integration into a DAW.

-The Circadian Rhythms manual has a section on used raw pulses which is copied below:
+The Circadian Rhythms manual has a section on using raw pulses which is copied below:

 Audio Loop Sync